awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 ## Setting up JDBC or ODBC Single Sign\-on authentication with Ping Identity<a name="setup-pingfederate-identity-provider"></a>

 You can use Ping Identity as an identity provider \(IdP\) to access your Amazon Redshift cluster\.
-Following, you can find a procedure that describes how to set up a trust relationship for this purpose\.
+Following, you can find a procedure that describes how to set up a trust relationship for this purpose using the PingOne portal\.
 For more information about configuring AWS as a service provider for Ping Identity, see [Configuring Your SAML 2\.0 IdP with Relying Party Trust and Adding Claims](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml_relying-party.html#saml_relying-party) in the *IAM User Guide*\.

 **To set up Ping Identity and your AWS account to trust each other**